kiali/kiali.io/content/en/docs/Features/validations.md

 #### Resolution

-Correct the backendRefs name to point to a correct Service (in this namespace or to other namespaces), deploy the missing Service to the mesh, create a ReferenceGrant object in a case of remote namespace or remove the configuration linking to that non-existing Service.
+Correct the backendRefs name to point to a correct Service (in this namespace or to other namespaces):

+- Deploy the missing Service to the mesh, create a ReferenceGrant object in a case of remote namespace.
+- Or remove the configuration linking to that non-existing Service.

 #### Severity